-Whether students register in person or online, they must communicate with their academic advisor prior to registration.
-New Main Campus students will register at the time of their scheduled placement exam, or prior to the start of the semester.
-No credit will be given for a course unless the student is officially registered in that course prior to the close of the add/drop period.
-Main campus students who wish to take ADP classes must maintain a cumulative GPA of no less than a 2.50 and must complete the request form with their advisor and gain the approval of the Provost or designee.
+Whether students register in person or online, they must communicate with their Academic Advisor or Academic Success Counselor prior to registration.
+No credit will be given for a course unless the student is officially registered in that course prior to the close of the Add/Drop period.

 Online Web Registration System